Ned Stark: A Game of Thrones

-Ned eventually concludes that all of Robert's heirs with his wife Cersei are illegitimate, the product of her incest with her twin brother Jaime.
-Further, Ned suspects that Arryn had been poisoned to conceal the truth.
-Ned confronts Cersei with his discovery and gives her the chance to escape with her children into exile.
-Before Ned can tell the king, Robert is fatally wounded while hunting and names Ned Protector of the Realm, to function as regent until his "son" Joffrey comes of age.
-Ned alters Robert's will, replacing Joffrey's name with "my rightful heir" to make the succession ambiguous.
-With the palace in chaos, Ned rebuffs multiple offers to increase his own power, instead opting to crown Robert's brother, Stannis Baratheon, as king.
-Cersei, however, outmaneuvers Ned, and the duplicitous Littlefinger has the city watch arrest Ned instead of Cersei.
-With all of his entourage slaughtered, Sansa a hostage and Arya escaped but alone, Ned is charged with treason.
-A deal is struck in which Ned will be spared and sent into exile if he declares Joffrey the rightful king.
-Fearing for his daughters, Ned makes a public confession of his "treason".
-The sadistic Joffrey, however, has Ned executed anyway for his own amusement.
+Ned eventually concludes that all of Robert's heirs with his wife Cersei Lannister are illegitimate products of incest with her twin brother Jaime.
+Further, Ned suspects that Arryn was poisoned to conceal the truth, as both Arryn and Robert's brother Stannis have been searching for Robert's other bastard children.
+In private, Ned confronts Cersei and offers her the chance to escape safely with her children and live in exile.
+Before Ned can tell the king, Robert is fatally wounded while boar hunting and names Ned as regent until his "son" Joffrey comes of age.
+With the palace in chaos, Ned rebuffs multiple offers to increase his own power, instead opting to support Stannis as king.
+Cersei, however, outmaneuvers Ned after being informed by Sansa (who is still infatuated with her betrothal to Prince Joffrey); and the duplicitous Littlefinger betrays Ned and orders the City Watch to arrest him instead of Cersei.
+With all of his entourage and guards slaughtered, Ned is charged with treason.
+A secret deal is struck through the spymaster Varys that Ned will be spared and sent to the penal Night's Watch if he declares Joffrey the rightful king.
+Fearing for Sansa (who is now a hostage) and Arya (who has escaped alone and is missing), Ned makes a public confession of his "treason", but the sadistic Joffrey has Ned executed anyway for his own amusement and forces Sansa to view Ned's severed head mounted on a spike.